 Here’s the case study for a more in-depth insight:

 Any organization that runs applications on the .NET Framework might not feel the urgency to migrate to .NET Core.
-But, for those who are entering the unchartered territory of creating web services, progressive web applications, web applications, or even mobile applications, there is a choice to make.
+But, for those who are entering the unchartered territory of mobile application development, creating web services, progressive web applications, and web applications, there is a choice to make.
 So, what should it be?

 Prefer .NET Core in the following cases: